dirtsimple/php-server/README.md

 This image assumes your primary application code will be found in the directory given by `CODE_BASE` (which defaults to `/var/www/html`).
 You can place it there via a volume mount, installation in a derived image, or by specifying a `GIT_REPO` environment variable targeting your code.

 If a `GIT_REPO` is specified, the given repository will be cloned to the `CODE_BASE` directory at container startup, unless a `.git` subdirectory is already present  (e.g. in the case of a restart, or a mounted checkout).
+If `GIT_BRANCH` is set, the specified branch will be used.
+You can also supply a base64-encoded `SSH_KEY` to access protected repositories (including any checkouts done by `compsoer`).

 (Important: do *not* both mount your code as a volume *and* provide a `GIT_REPO`: your code will be **erased** unless it's a git checkout, or you set `REMOVE_FILES=false` in your environment.)